Installing XenServer Tools

 Note: When you install XenServer Tools on your VM, you will be installing both I/O drivers (PV drivers) and the Management Agent.

 - If AutoPlay is enabled for the VM’s CD/DVD drive, installation will start automatically after a few moments.
 The process installs the I/O drivers and the Management Agent.
 Restart the VM when prompted to get your VM to an optimized state.

-When prompted, select one of the following options to choose what happens with the XenServer Tools ISO:
+When prompted, select to choose what happens with the XenServer Tools ISO.

 Click Run Setup.exe to begin XenServer Tools installation.
 This opens the Citrix XenServer Windows Management Agent Setup wizard.
 Follow the instructions on the wizard to get your VM to an optimized state and perform any actions that are required to complete the installation process.

 Note: When you install XenServer Tools using this method, the Management Agent will be configured to get updates automatically.
 However, the I/O drivers will not be updated by the Management Agent update mechanism.
 This is the default behavior.
 If you prefer to change the default behavior, follow the instructions below in step b.